layoutBox/PinLayout/docs/objective_c.md

 	<img src="pinlayout-logo-small.png" width=100/>
 </p>

-<h1 align="center" style="color: #376C9D; font-family: Arial Black, Gadget, sans-serif; font-size: 1.5em">PinLayout Objective-C</h1>
+<h1 align="center" style="color: #376C9D; font-family: Arial Black, Gadget, sans-serif; font-size: 1.5em">PinLayout using Objective-C</h1>

-PinLayout can also be used from Objective-C. The PinLayout interface is slightly different from the Swift interface due to more limited objective-c parameter definitions.
+PinLayout can also be used from Objective-C. The PinLayout interface is slightly different from the Swift interface due to more limited Objective-C parameters definitions.

 ###### Example 1:
 This example implement the PinLayout's Intro example using objective-c